pgrm/pgrm.github.io/_posts/2016/2016-02-16-vagrant-on-windows-with-gulp-watch.markdown

   1. You save a change to a file
   2. `rsync.exe` picks up this change on your local machine and updates the destination
   3. These changes are written to the file system on the VM
-  4. Now only can `gulp-watch` or the tool you are running, pick up these changes and start processing them.
+  4. Now only `gulp-watch` or the tool you are running can pick up these changes and start processing them.

-## The Solutions
+## Solutions

 I don't have a solution to everything and for someone with a lot of experience with RSync, those problems mentioned above wouldn't really qualify as such.
 Unfortunately, I didn't have too much experience